Ames, Iowa

 Ames (/eɪmz/) is a city in Story County, Iowa, United States, located approximately 30 mi north of Des Moines in central Iowa.
-It is best known as the home of Iowa State University (ISU), with leading agriculture, design, engineering, and veterinary medicine colleges.
+It is the home of Iowa State University (ISU).
+According to the 2020 census, Ames had a population of 66,427, making it the state's ninth-most populous city.
+Iowa State University was home to 30,177 students as of fall 2023, which make up approximately one half of the city's population.

 A United States Department of Energy national laboratory, Ames Laboratory, is located on the ISU campus.

-According to the 2020 census, Ames had a population of 66,427, making it the state's ninth largest city.
-Iowa State University was home to 27,854 students as of spring 2023, which make up approximately one half of the city's population.

 Ames also hosts United States Department of Agriculture (USDA) sites: the largest federal animal disease center in the United States, the USDA Agricultural Research Service's National Animal Disease Center (NADC), as well as one of two national USDA sites for the Animal and Plant Health Inspection Service (APHIS), which comprises the National Veterinary Services Laboratory and the Center for Veterinary Biologics.
-Ames also hosts the headquarters for the Iowa Department of Transportation.
+Ames also hosts the headquarters of the Iowa Department of Transportation.

 History

-The city was formed in 1864 as a station stop on the Cedar Rapids and Missouri Railroad and was named after 19th century U.S. Congressman Oakes Ames of Massachusetts, who was influential in the building of the transcontinental railroad.
-Ames was founded by local resident Cynthia Olive Duff (née Kellogg) and railroad magnate John Insley Blair, near a location that was deemed favorable for a railroad crossing of the Skunk River.
+The city was founded in 1864 as a station stop on the Cedar Rapids and Missouri Railroad and was named after 19th century U.S. Congressman Oakes Ames of Massachusetts, who was influential in the building of the transcontinental railroad.
+Ames was founded by local resident Cynthia Olive Duff (née Kellogg) and railroad magnate John Insley Blair, near a location that was deemed favorable for a railroad crossing of the Skunk River and Ioway Creek.
+William West (1821–1919) became the first mayor of Ames in 1870.
+With his wife Harriet, from 1869 to 1892, he ran Ames's first hotel, known as West House, on Douglas Avenue on the site of the present Octagon Center for the Arts.
+West was a highly respected pioneer businessman who also served on the Ames School Board in the 1880s when Central School was built on the site of the present Ames City Hall on Clark Avenue and Sixth Street.
+The Wests raised several daughters and sons.
+William West spent the last of his life living with his son in northwest Iowa.

 Geography

-Ames is located along the western edge of Story County, roughly 30 mi north of the state capital, Des Moines, near the intersection of Interstate 35 and U.S. Route 30.
-A smaller highway, U.S. Route 69, passes through the town.
-Also passing through Ames is the cross country line of the Union Pacific Railroad and two small streams (the South Skunk River and Ioway Creek).
+Ames is located along the western edge of Story County, roughly 30 mi north of the state capital, Des Moines.
+Passing through Ames is the cross country line of the Union Pacific Railroad and two small streams (the South Skunk River and Ioway Creek).

 According to the United States Census Bureau, the city has a total area of 24.27 sqmi, of which 24.21 sqmi is land and 0.06 sqmi is water.